Single-Round Deterministic Quantum Anonymous Veto Using Bell States: Introduction

+In contrast, in the deterministic multi-qubit entangled-state protocol the voting authority prepares a multi-qubit entangled state (a cluster state or GHZ-type state) with $m$ qubits , where \(m \leq n\), with \(n\) representing the number of participants, and then sends subsets of qubits to the participants.
+Each participant performs a unitary operation based on his or her decision and the final state is measured to establish whether or not a veto was cast.
+The protocol has a deterministic single-round veto detection and anonymity.
+Nevertheless, there are experimentally challenging processes to generate and distribute large multi-qubit entangled states.
+Moreover, the complexity of the design of participant-specific unitary operations increases with the number of participants, and it can be challenging to implement a large-scale operation.

+In general, the existing QAV protocols can be classified into two dimensions: (i) the entanglement structure used (multipartite and bipartite) and (ii) operational determinism (iterative and single-round).
+Multipartite-entanglement-based protocols have severe scalability limitations as well as resource acquisition limitations, while iterative protocols are less resource-efficient and do not satisfy the binding property.
+This gives rise to a fundamental trade-off: designing a single-round deterministic QAV protocol using bipartite entanglement.

+To address these limitations, this work introduces a modified deterministic QAV protocol, inspired by Bell-state-based iterative protocol (QAV-6), which completes the veto detection in a single round using only bipartite entanglement in the form of Bell states.
+To the best of our knowledge, it is the first QAV protocol that simultaneously achieves deterministic veto detection, single-round communication, and implementation using only bipartite entanglement (Bell states), with logarithmic resource scaling in the number of participants.

+All the security properties, including anonymity, privacy, correctness, verifiability, robustness, commutativity, and binding that are analyzed in this work, are upheld by the protocol.
+Furthermore, we provide a photonic implementation framework based on polarization-path encoding and discrete-time quantum walks (DTQWs), outlining how the protocol can, in principle, be realized using current quantum optical hardware.

+Along with the theoretical contribution, the proposed protocol has significant practical implications.
+It supports the secure distributed decision making where the privacy of the participants is important such as aanonymous committee voting in decentralized organizations, privacy-preserving consensus mechanisms, and quantum-secure governance system By combining scalability with strong security guarantees and experimental feasibility, the proposed scheme provides a viable pathway toward real-world deployment of quantum anonymous voting protocols.

-The remainder of this paper is organized as follows.
-Section~\ref{sec:existing_protocols} provides a comprehensive overview of existing QAV protocols and highlights their limitations in terms of resource requirements and scalability.
-Section~\ref{sec:proposed_protocol} introduces the design principles and operational structure of the proposed deterministic scheme based on bipartite entanglement.
-Section~\ref{sec:efficiency} evaluates the security guarantees and analyzes the qubit efficiency of the proposed protocol in comparison with existing approaches.
-Section~\ref{sec:implementation_using_quantum_walk} presents a feasible realization of the protocol using photonic systems, particularly polarization-path encoding and discrete-time quantum walks.
-Finally, Section~\ref{sec:conclusion} summarizes the main contributions and outlines possible directions for future research.
+The rest of this paper is structured as follows.
+Section~\ref{sec:proposed_protocol} describes the proposed deterministic Bell-state-based QAV protocol in detail.
+Section~\ref{sec:security_efficiency} presents a comprehensive security and efficiency analysis.
+Section~\ref{sec:implementation_using_quantum_walk} outlines a photonic implementation framework using discrete-time quantum walks.
+Finally, Section~\ref{sec:conclusion} summarizes the main contributions of the work and outlines possible directions for future research.